Large deviations principle for sub-Riemannian random walks: Large deviations

-We will consider two cases: homogeneous Carnot groups of step $2$ with random vectors $X_i$ having a sub-Gaussian distribution on $\h$, and higher step homogeneous Carnot groups with random vectors $X_i$ having a bounded distribution on $\h$.
-Both results use the standard argument that if
+\end{example} In this section we show that $\{\Psi_m(Y_n^m)\}_{m \in \mathbb{N}}$ are exponentially good approximations of $\{D_{\frac{1}{n}} S_{n}\}$, as in Definition \ref{d.exp-approx}, considering the following cases separately: Carnot groups of step $2$ with random vectors $X_i$ having a sub-Gaussian distribution on $\h$, general Carnot groups where $X_i$ are bounded almost surely, and general Carnot groups where $X_i$ are Gaussian.
+We will rely on the standard argument that if

 for some $\lambda\in\mathbb{R}$, then for any $t>0$

 by Markov's inequality.